 Major Burba, the Battalion S-3 (Operations), then told Lt.
 Battcher that he was to assume the duties of Company Commander of A Company on a temporary basis until Capt.
 McAndrews was able to return, or until he was replaced.
 Lt.
 Battcher asked when he was to join the Company, and Major Burba told him that the chopper was warming up for him now!
 However, for safety reasons, the 1st Cavalry Division did not allow helicopters to fly at night unless it was to medevac wounded soldiers, or for other emergence reasons.
 Battalion Headquarters radioed 2Lt.
 Skinner and advised him that he was in charge of A Company for that night.
 Lt.
 Battcher spoke with Capt.
 McAndrews and was given a quick briefing of the current operations of A Company, then flew out the next morning to take command of the company.
 Due to the seriousness of the wound, Capt.
 McAndrews was shipped to the hospital in Cam Ranh Bay where he received treatment and rehabilitation for approximately 3 weeks.
 2Lt.
 Skinner assumed the duties as Platoon Leader of the 1st Platoon, while maintaining his position as Platoon Leader of the 4th Platoon.
 He remained in charge of both Platoons until he was wounded in the fire fight of March 25, 1968.
 After recovering from his wounds, Lt.
 Skinner replaced Lt.
 Battcher as Company XO in June when he went home.

 All incidents of friendly fire where a soldier is seriously wounded or killed are reviewed by Battalion Headquarters to determine what happened, as well how it happened, and most important of all, if it was an accident or intentional.
 Such an investigation is mandatory, and taken very seriously, when an officer is the victim of a friendly fire incident.
-Sergeant Washburn was airlifted to Battalion Headquarters the next morning and was interviewed about the incident.
-After a thorough review, the decision was made that Sergeant Washburn acted correctly, especially since the entire Division was on High Alert because of the Tet offensive.
-The incident was settled at the Battalion level and was never sent to Brigade for further review.
-Within a day or two, Sergeant Washburn was airlifted back to his platoon and continued performing his duties and responsibilities as acting Platoon Sergeant.
+Approximately four or five days after the incident, the 1st platoon was temporarily on LZ Pedro and an officer from Battalion Headquarters was airlifted by chopper to the location so he could interview Sergeant Washburn.
+After the interview was completed, the decision was made that Sergeant Washburn acted correctly and no further review was necessary, especially since the entire Division was on High Alert because of the Tet offensive.

 While Capt.
 McAndrews was in the hospital, the doctors placed a breeding tube that went from the left to the right side of his thigh.
 This rubber tube, which covered the path the bullet traveled through his thigh, was to keep the inside of the leg open so the wound would remain clean, prevent infection, allow the internal healing, and allow the regrowth of tissue.
 The doctor told Capt.
 McAndrews that he was very lucky because, if the bullet was about ¼ inch lower, he would have lost his leg.